Jul 11, 2025

 Emphasis is placed in the design, planning and facilitation of a group.
 The focus of the class is experiential whereby students learn group facilitation skills while being part of a group process.
 The course covers basic skills for group leaders, introducing, conducting and processing exercises, kinds of counseling and therapy groups, dealing with problem situations, and multicultural considerations.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

-• COUN 26520 - Design And Coordination of Developmental Counseling Programs
+• COUN 26520 - Design and Coordination of Developmental Counseling Programs

 Credits: 3